 I feel that I spent so much time “parenting” that I didn’t take time to just enjoy my children.

-I had set boundaries and expectations of myself as a parent and I felt that I had to live by them at all times.
+I’d set boundaries and expectations of myself as a parent and I felt that I had to live by them at all times.
 I believed that consistency was paramount to raising children and I didn’t want to veer from that belief.
-I look back now and think that there were times where I could have been more relaxed and let the rules slide every now and then.
+Now I look back and think that there were times where I could have been more relaxed and let the rules slide every now and then.
 I was afraid that if I stopped parenting for even one day, that would be the beginning of a downward spiral.
 But my girls still like me, so maybe I wasn’t as strict as I thought.

 Also, I don’t like cooking and would rather go out for every meal.
 Since I never encouraged my girls to cook, they now eat out instead of cooking at home.
 My older daughter has started to cook for herself because she doesn’t have the funds to eat out every day—but she did not get that from me.—Eca Taylor, Circulation Manager